tomeshnet/prototype-cjdns-pi/docs/MODULES.md

    - IPv4 Address assigned to you by the server
    - *optional* single white space
    - *optional* IPv6 Address assigned to you by the server
+   - *optional* Single white space
+   - *optional* IPv6 Subnet that will be routed through the client

 Example
 ```
 4567890123456789012345678901234567890123456789012345678901234567 10.10.0.4 fd00::4